 Concepts

-The binding model, shared control, and the EIP-712 wallet-proof subtlety.
+The binding model, binding metadata format, shared control, and the EIP-712 wallet-proof subtlety.

 The binding model#